Relaxed Highest Weight Modules from $\mathcal{D}$-Modules on the Kashiwara Flag Scheme: Introduction and Organization

 \section{Introduction and Organization}

 \setstretch{1.2}

-The main thrust of this article\footnote{This article is based on the author's PhD thesis \cite{Eic16}.} is to establish a geometric realization of certain relaxed highest weight $\mathfrak{g}$-modules on the Kashiwara flag scheme in the setup of the seminal work \cite{KT95}.
+The main result of this article\footnote{This article is based on the author's PhD thesis \cite{Eic16} written under the supervision of G. Felder at ETH Zurich.} is to establish a geometric realization of certain relaxed highest weight $\mathfrak{g}$-modules on the Kashiwara flag scheme in the setup of the seminal work \cite{KT95}.
 Here $\mathfrak{g}$ is an affine Kac-Moody algebra.
-In Section \autoref{sec:repthofaffinekmas}-\autoref{sec:relatedresults} we provide a thematic introduction.
-The layout of the article is described in Section \autoref{sec:matching}.
+In \autoref{sec:repthofaffinekmas}-\autoref{sec:relatedresults} we provide a thematic introduction.
+The layout of the article is described in \autoref{sec:matching}.